Contact Us Live Chat or 1-888-580-1680

 Genuine BMW Part 11141703666, the Right Choice

-Your vehicle deserves only genuine OEM BMW parts and accessories.
 To ensure reliability, purchase BMW part # 11141703666 Timing Case Cover, Bottom.
 It is sometimes referred to as BMW Timing Cover.
-Our BMW parts and accessories are expedited directly from authorized BMW dealers strategically located all across the U.S. and are backed by the manufacturer's 12 month, 12,000 mile warranty.
-OEM BMW parts are the best for restoring your vehicle to factory condition performance.
+Genuine parts are first-rate in terms of quality and functionality.
+Manufactured directly by BMW, they undergo rigorous testing and are made from dependable materials to ensure long-lasting durability and dependability.
 This part fits 1996-1999 BMW 328i, 1997-2000 BMW 528i, 1997-1999 BMW M3, 1997-2000 BMW Z3.

 Why choose BMW Parts Deal